NixOS/rfcs/rfcs/0049-flakes.md

     this is available for both Git and GitHub repositories, so it's useful for generating (hopefully) monotonically increasing version strings.

+  * `narHash`: The SHA-256 (in SRI format) of the NAR serialization of the flake's source tree.

   The value returned by the `outputs` function must be an attribute set.
 The attributes can have arbitrary values; however, some tools